c3-suzuki/rabbitmq-website/site/management.md

 With the previous settings, the management UI exposes the HTTP endpoint `/login` which accepts `content-type: application/x-www-form-urlencoded` and it expects the JWT token in the `access_token` form field.
 This is the endpoint where the Web portal will redirect users to the management UI.
 Additionally, RabbitMQ also accepts a JWT token in the HTTP `Authorization` header when the user lands on the management UI.

+### Support multiple OAuth resources

+Typically, RabbitMQ is configured with a single OAuth 2.0 resource.
+The resource's identifier is configured in `auth_oauth2.resource_server_id`.
+Furthermore, there is just a single Authorization server configured in `management.oauth_provider_url`, and similarly a single `oauth_client_id`.

+What happens when the OAuth 2.0 plugin is configured with multiple resources?
+We need to configure the management ui with all the resources we want to support.
+There is no longer a single `auth_oauth2.resource_server_id` but pontentially many.

 ## <a id="http-api" class="anchor" href="#http-api">HTTP API</a>

 ### <a id="http-api-endpoints" class="anchor" href="#http-api-endpoints">API Endpoints</a>